aharonium/opensiddur.org/posts/HTML/prayers/praxes/hitbodedut/prayer-for-the-ability-to-pray-alone-natan-sternartz-of-nemirov-liqutei-tefillot.html.md

 The interests of the Open Siddur Project and the Open Breslov Project overlap with <span class="hebrew" lang="he"> ליקוטי תפילות</span> -- <em>Likutei Tefilot</em> -- an adaptation of the teachings of Rebbe Naḥman as tefillot (prayers) -- tekhinot (petitions) and kavvanot (intentions), by his student Reb Natan of Nemirov, per Rebbe Naḥman's request to make his teachings into prayers.

-The complete Liuktei Tefillot is divided into two volumes of 210 "tefillot."
+The complete <em>Liuktei Tefillot</em> is divided into two volumes of 210 "tefillot."
 Each tefillah is divided into one or more "Ot."
 Here's for example is Tefillah 11 (Ot 224) from Likutei Tefillot v.2.[foot]This tefillah also appears in the Tu biShvat seder: the <a href="https://opensiddur.org/2011/01/the-trees-are-davvening-abridged-a-tu-bishvat-haggadah-by-dr-barak-gale-and-dr-ami-goodman/">Trees Are Davvening</a> by Dr. Barak Gale and Dr. Ami Goodman.
 An unattributed, slight variation of this translation appears under the heading “Meditation” in Gates of Prayer: The New Union of Prayer, p.376 (CCAR 1975) by Chaim Stern.
 Here we have followed Goodman and Gale’s translation.[/foot]

 Likutei Tefillot is quite large but it has been digitized and in the last two years, a complete digital transcription of Likutei Tefillot was released on the internet by this <a href="http://breslev.eip.co.il/books/prayers-collection.asp">Breslov website</a> in Israel.
 The work as posted contains some artifacts of transcription, some errors of digital presentation, some missing diacritical marks (mainly Dagesh and Ḥolam Ḥaser), and some errors of arrangement.
 A more complete proofread of the transcription they posted is necessary to remove extraneous periods, add dageshim, and to source quotes from the TaNaKh where they appear.
 This will hopefully take place at the <a href="http://he.wikisource.org/wiki/%D7%A1%D7%A4%D7%A8%D7%99_%D7%91%D7%A8%D7%A1%D7%9C%D7%91">Likutei Tefillot</a> page on Hebrew Wikisource, although that project may need a complete scan of an edition of Likutei Tefillot that has entered the Public Domain to proofread against.
 (This is to avoid conflict with publishers who claim a copyright on a work's typeset and layout, even when the text itself has clearly entered the Public Domain.
 Please let us know if you can help scan an older copy of Likutei Tefillot that has entered the Public Domain.)
 For a copy of my first pass proofread, download and unpack this <a href='https://opensiddur.org/wp-content/uploads/2011/09/Reb-Nosson-of-Nemirov-Likutei-Tefillot.zip'>ZIP</a> file.

 Nissim Nanaḥ began translating Likutei Tefillot through the Open Breslov Project.
 His work can be seen <a href="http://en.wikisource.org/wiki/Likutey_Tefillot">here</a>.
 If you have made translations of Likutei Tefillot in English or any other language please <a href="https://opensiddur.org/contact/">contact us</a> and have your translations added to the expanding Open Siddur database of tefillot available for inclusion in siddurim, machzorim, birkonim, curricular material, and other holy seforim.

+<h3>Source</h3>

+[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/liquteitefilotnathansternhartzofnemirovjerusalem1943#page/n508/mode/2up"]
 </body>
 </html>